 Copies of the NMED analysis, also called a 'source water assessment' are available from us at the Entranosa office.
-In addition, copies may be requested from the Drinking Water Bureau (DWB) of NMED at (877) 654-8720 or (505) 476-8623 and ask for Jill Turner (program coordinator).
+In addition, copies may be requested from the Drinking Water Bureau (DWB) of NMED, David Torres (program coordinator) 505-259-5048 or David.Torres@env.nm.gov.
 Please provide your name, address, phone number, your email address (if applicable), and the name of Entranosa.
 The DWB may charge a nominal fee for paper copies.